 User Reviews for Acticlate to treat Acne

 Acticlate has an average rating of 5.7 out of 10 from a total of 6 ratings for the treatment of Acne.
-33% of those users who reviewed Acticlate reported a positive effect, while 33% reported a negative effect.
+33% of reviewers reported a positive experience, while 33% reported a negative experience.

 “DO NOT TAKE THIS.
 I was prescribed Acticlate in 2015 and took it for about a month for my acne.
 It gave me permanent BLIND SPOTS.
 It’s been 5 years and they’re still present.
 I have read other people who this has happened to.
 Look up “doxycycline blindness”.
 Obviously medications are different for everyone, but I was perfectly healthy and not expecting to go blind.”